Blaise202/Ashesi-JAVA-OOP-course/examrevision/Readme.md

     1. Accessor methods (getters): allow the programmer to obtain the value of the object's instance variable
     2. Mutator methods (setters): allow the programmer to change the value of the object's instance variable

+## 3. Interfaces

+**An interface** is a class like consruct for defining common operations for objects _A class implements an interface by providing code for each method declared by the interface._